Baguuc/authoric/docs/routes.md

 Query parameters:
 + session_token - Required, token of login session retrieved from POST /user route
++ auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)

 ### POST /users/{name}/{group_name}
 Grants user a group